 What Girona attractions are included in your tour?
 That’s what Allison M. wrote to me asking more information before she booked her Girona day trip with us.
 Girona Catalonia is actually one of my favorite destinations outside of Barcelona.

-Here are MY favorite things to do in girona:
+Here are my favorite things to do in Girona:

 Talking about Jewish sights, this museum is the most important of all the Jewish places to visit in Girona.
 Located in the same location where one of the medieval synagogues once stood, the first floor explains the basics about Judaism, while the second floor goes more in depth about the life of the Jewish of Girona in the middle ages, the pogroms and the later expulsion (my favorite part).

-Onyar River.
 One of my favorite things to do in Girona is taking pictures of this river separating the Old Town from modern Girona.
 I love the way the colorful buildings of the riverside reflect in the water, and the cool perspectives of the belltowers of the Cathedral and St. Feliu Church.

 As you cross the Onyar River through the bridge closest to the Girona Tourism Office that takes you in front of St. Feliu Church, you’ll notice a stand-alone column with a sculpture of an animal on top, and some metal steps next to it.
 It has become a tradition to climb the steps and kiss its butt.
 Any local will in fact tell you that:

 You can’t say you’ve been to Girona unless, you’ve kissed the butt of the Lioness!

 What are your favorite things to do in Girona?